DylanAhTeck/CovidSlayer/README.md

 All action logs are output to the console and in the commentary box.
 Each game commentary is stored in a log file in the log folder.

+### Function Description

+- Register User:
+  Creates a new player with the inputs of Name, Email, Password and Avatar

+- Login User:
+  Allows a registered user to login using (unique) Avatar and Password.

+- Create Game:
+  User creates a new game to slay the COVID monster

+- Attack:
+  The Player attacks the COVID Monster and inflicts between 0-10 damage.
+  The COVID Monster also infects the Player with 0-10 damange.

+- Power Attack:
+  The Player power attacks the COVID Monster and inflicts between 10-30 damage.
+  The COVID Monster also retaliates with 10-30 damange.

+- Healing Potion:
+  The Player's health is increased by a random value between 0-10.
+However, they are also prone to random infections from 0-10 on their health.

+- Surrender:
+  The Player gives up and returns to the Start Game interface.

+- Action logs:
+  All action logs are output to the console.

+- Commentary:
+  During the game, there is a running commentary that displays the latest 10 actions and subsequently scrolls.
+The commentary of each game is stored in a log file in the logs folder.